Are you having trouble communicating with your lawyer?

 - Suggest alternatives for handling your client request for assistance

 - It takes time for the committee to review your Client Request for Assistance and respond appropriately.
 You will hear what the committee has recommended or done within a month, but often sooner.

 There are certain things our committee cannot do, as determined by law.
 The committee cannot do any of the following:

 - Act as your attorney or otherwise represent you

 - Give you legal advice regarding the substance of your case

 - Discipline your attorney or force him or her to do anything

 - Recover any money for you or retrieve any property

 - Stop or suspend any of your ongoing court proceedings

-Please remember: What the Committee recommends, or its opinion on your complaint, is not enforceable by law.
+Please remember: what the committee recommends, or its opinion on your client request for assistance, is not enforceable by law.